stfc/docker-and-gh-actions-for-ml/docs/0-setup.md

 ssh explain-vm
 ```

+If this SSH config doesn't work or seems too complicated - don't worry about it, using the full command each time works just fine.

 !!! info
-    Your VM hostname should look something like `ec2-52-56-111-13.eu-west-2.compute.amazonaws.com` where `52-56-111-13` will be replaced with the external IP of your particular VM.
+    Your VM hostname should look something like `ec2-52-56-111-13.eu-west-2.compute.amazonaws.com` where `52-56-111-13` will be replaced with the external IP of your particular VM but with hyphens instead of fullstops.

 !!! warning
     If you see an error like this: